realiotech/realio-network-docs/docs/03-validators/02-setup.md

 If you want to become a validator for the `mainnet`, you should [research security](/mainnet/overview).
 :::

-## 1. Run a fullnode
+## 1. Run a full node
-To become a validator, you must first have `realio-networkd` installed and be able to run a fullnode.
-You can first [setup your fullnode](/fullnode/overview) if you haven't yet.
+To become a validator, you must first have `realio-networkd` installed and be able to run a full node.
+You can first [setup your full node](/fullnode/overview) if you haven't yet.

-The rest of the documentation will assume you have followed our instructions and have successfully set up a fullnode.
+The rest of the documentation will assume you have followed our instructions and have successfully set up a full node.

+:::tip
-:::tip Not enough funds?
-Google Cloud can help you Running a validator node should be done on a separate machine, not your local computer.
+Running a validator node should be done on a separate machine, not your local computer.
 This is due to the fact that validators need to be constantly running to avoid getting slashed (and thus loosing funds).
 We highly recommend setting up a local machine that can run 24/7, even a Raspberry can do the job.
 :::

 ## 2. Create your validator
-In order to create a validator, you need to have to create a local wallet first.
+In order to create a validator, you need to create a local wallet first.
 This will be used in order to hold the tokens that you will later delegate to your validator node, allowing him to properly work.
 In order to create this wallet, please run: